 Supplier does not plan to expand recycled water use in the future.
 Supplier will not complete the table below but will provide narrative explanation.
-70 (Section 6.5.5) Provide page location of narrative in UWMP Name of Action Description Planned Implementation Year Expected Increase in Recycled Water Use Expand recycled water use Explore opportunities to expand use of recycled water, pending grant funding opportunities of recycled water, pending grant Unknown Unknown Total NOTES: (a) Volumes are in units of AF.
+70 (Section 6.5.5) Provide page location of narrative in UWMP Name of Action Description Description Planned Implementation Year Expected Increase in Recycled Water Use Expand recycled water use Explore opportunities to expand use of recycled water, pending grant funding opportunities Unknown Unknown Total NOTES: (a) Volumes are in units of AF.